TirousCoded/TAUL/docs/language/left-recursion support.md

 which means *all of their alternatives become available*.

 *(Examples of this can be seen in above part about rewrite of grammar with ternary operator.)*

+### Illegal To Have Only Recurse Alternatives

+Also pretty self-explanatory, but it's illegal to have a precedence PPR with only recurse alternatives.